citp/privacy-policy-historical/c/ca/can/canadahelps.org.md

   3. ### Consent to use your personal information

     * CANADAHELPS collects personal information about you only when you voluntarily provide it or otherwise only with your consent as required by PIPEDA or by other applicable law.
     * By visiting and using this website, the visitor agrees to the Privacy Policy and the terms of use linked to in this Privacy Policy.
-[Terms and Conditions](https://www.canadahelps.org/InfoPages/AboutUsTermsOfUse.aspx) .
+[Terms and Conditions](https://www.canadahelps.org/InfoPages/AboutUsTermsOfUse.aspx).
 If you do not agree to the Privacy Policy, do not use this Website or provide personal information to CANADAHELPS.
     * We will not, as a condition of the supply of our service, require you to consent to the collection, use or disclosure of information beyond that required to fulfill the explicitly specified and legitimate purposes for which the information is being provided.
-    * Upon giving CANADAHELPS reasonable notice, a user may withdraw consent to use his or her personal information at any time, subject to any legal or contractual restrictions.
+    * A user may withdraw his or her consent to use his or her personal information at any time, subject to any legal or contractual restrictions.
 If you wish to withdraw your consent, please contact the Privacy Official of CANADAHELPS as described below.
 We will inform you of the implications of withdrawing consent.
-    * If you do not wish to receive marketing communications from us or participate in more personalized information and services, you may change your preferences by logging into your CANADAHELPS account or easily unsubscribe by following the directions provided with the communication.
+    * If you do not wish to receive marketing communications from us or participate in more personalized information and services, you may unsubscribe by following the directions provided with the communication.
   4. ### Limiting Collection

 CANADAHELPS limits the collection of personal information to that which is reasonably necessary for the identified purpose.
 The types of information CANADAHELPS collects can be summarized as follows:

     1. **Personal Information provided to CANADAHELPS:**  CANADAHELPS collects certain personal information directly from individuals who interact with our website or otherwise with us, including the following:
       * Contact information (such as name, address, e-mail address and telephone number);
       * Financial and billing information (such as credit card number/expiration date, broker and financial advisor information); and
       * Donation history (such as amount donated and charities donated to);
       * Tax receipt information; and
       * Account username and password information.
     2. **Non-Personal Information:**  When donors, volunteers, charities and other organizations access the secure section of our website, anonymous, non-personal information about their visit is automatically collected.
-This information may include the date of the visit, how the visitor uses the website, the length of the visit, what pages the visitor viewed, the type of browser and operating system being used, and the domain name of the visitor's Internet service provider.
+This information may include the date of the visit, how the visitor uses the website, the length of the visit, what pages the visitor viewed, the type of browser and operating system being used, and the domain name of the visitor’s Internet service provider.
 CANADAHELPS may also collect statistics that describe how our visitors use our site.
 This information might include the average donation amount, the geographic breakdown of donations by area, what times of the day have the heaviest traffic, and which type of charity receives the most gifts.
 This information, collected in the aggregate, allows CANADAHELPS to better serve donors and charities.
 None of these statistics reveal any personally-identifiable or individual information and CANADAHELPS does not use any of this information to identify individuals.
 In certain cases, for the purposes of fraud detection and mitigation, IP addresses are collected in order to protect CanadaHelps against possible illegal activities.

-    3. **Cookie-based Information:** When our clients, donors, volunteers, and other constituents access the secure section of our website, a small text file called a "cookie" is sent from our web server to their web browser and is stored on their computer.
+    3. **Cookie-based Information:**  When our clients, donors, volunteers, and other constituents access the secure section of our website, a small text file called a “cookie” is sent from our web server to their web browser and is stored on their computer.
 Cookies allow us to recognize users while he or she is logged into the CANADAHELPS website.
 Cookies expire when the browser window is closed.
 Session Cookies employed by CANADAHELPS are strictly used to perform the function that the user intended, such as keeping the user logged into the service in a secure fashion and processing transactions and gathering donations into a Gift Basket.
 Some browsers can be set to reject all cookies.
 If you choose to modify your browser in this manner, some pages of this website may not function properly.
   5. ### Limiting Use, Disclosure and Retention

     * CANADAHELPS does not use or disclose personal information for purposes other than those for which it was collected, except with the consent of the individual or as permitted or required by law.
     * CANADAHELPS does not disclose credit card account information provided by users except to the appropriate banking institutions or payment processing provider in order to process a credit or debit authorization for payment, or to resolve a dispute.
     * CANADAHELPS may have to disclose personal information to satisfy a law, regulation or government request, or to satisfy a subpoena, search warrant or legitimate court order.
     * CANADAHELPS may share personal information with third parties engaged to assist us in providing our services.
 Such third parties are contractually bound to protect your personal information as explained above under “Accountability”.
     * CANADAHELPS reserves the right to disclose and/or transfer personal information to a third party in the event of a proposed or actual purchase, sale, lease, merger, amalgamation or any other type of acquisition, disposal, transfer, conveyance or financing of all or any portion of CANADAHELPS in order for you to continue to receive the same services from the third party.
     * CANADAHELPS retains personal information only as long as is necessary for the fulfillment of those purposes for which it was collected or as required by law, and your consent to such purposes(s) remains valid after termination of our relationship with you.
   6. ### Accuracy